-First, take some time to review this data silently.
+Agenda Timing Facilitator Participant First, take some time to review this data silently.
 Then work together to discuss and answer the questions on the large worksheet for the group.
 At the end of 15 minutes, my alarm will go off, and you and your group will rotate to the next table.
 There you will find a new set of data to review.
-You will build add your thoughts to the Placemat already on the table.
+You will build your thoughts to the Placemat already on the table.
 Every group will get a chance to analyze and review all the data.
-What questions do you have?
-Whole 20-40 SAY: DO: group discussion minutes Groups (back at their original table) should review all the comments on the Placemat.
-Groups should share out main trends or points of interest Analyze the discussion worksheet.Share out relevant on the Placemat to the entire group. insights.
+What questions do you have? and discussed all datasets.
+Whole group discussion 20-40 minutes SAY: Groups (back at their original table) should review all the comments on the Placemat.
+Groups should share out main trends or points of interest on the Placemat to the entire group.
 Ask others to build on questions and strong points brought up by group share-out.
+Consider if themes are emerging across the groups.
+Analyze the discussion worksheet.
+Share relevant insights.
 Engage in discussion with full group.
-Nave Cham 10 Consider if themes are emerging across the groups.
-CAN 50.
 Next Steps 10 minutes SAY: Have group identify next steps given discussion.
-Might be strategies to implement given data or it might be steps for further discussion/analysis.
+It might be strategies to implement given data or it might be steps for further discussion/analysis.
 Have someone collect all the "Discussing Data Placemats" and commit to sharing with the whole group.
-Generate next steps based on the discussion.
+DO: • Generate the next steps based on the discussion.
 Closing 10 minutes SAY: Thank participants for engaging in conversation and analysis.
-Reiterate some of the goals named at the start of the meeting, and assess whether they were achieved.
+Reiterate some of the goals mentioned at the start of the meeting and assess whether they were achieved.